yazz/VisualJS/README.md

 : Key workflow :

-1) Open dannea.com or download for Windows or OS X
+1) Download JStation for Windows or OS X from dannea.com
 2) Create an app with drag and drop editor
 3) Download the app to your local machine as a HTML file
 4) Email the app to someone